natalia-fpintos/python-notes/python-notes-5.md

 Lists can be used as stacks or queues:

 * __Stacks:__ using a list as a stack (last in, first out) can be very convenient using the methods `append` and `pop`.
-* __Queues__ using lists as queues (first in, first out), however, is not so convenient, as appending or popping elements at the beginning of a list means shifting all the other elements in the list as well.
+* __Queues:__ using lists as queues (first in, first out), however, is not so convenient, as appending or popping elements at the beginning of a list means shifting all the other elements in the list as well.
 It's better to implement queues with `collections.deque` instead, which provide fast inserts and pops from the beginning or end.